 If you visit a domain and find that it's not resolving, CacheCheck is a way for you to learn more about why that might be happening.
 In some cases, you can help fix the problem even though you don't control the domain itself.

 How to use the CacheCheck tool

-If there's anthing amiss with a certain domain, you may always refresh OpenDNS's cache for it using this tool.
+If there's anything amiss with a certain domain, you can always refresh OpenDNS's cache for the domain using this tool.
 The steps to do so are very easy and are as follows:

 Visit the CacheCheck site at https://cachecheck.opendns.com

 Enter a domain name to check and select the "Check this domain" button.

 If you haven't used the CacheCheck recently, you might be presented with a Captcha prompt.
 Please enter the code from the image next to the input box.

 Your results will then be displayed as below:

 If you notice an IP discrepancy with any of our resolvers, scroll down to the very bottom of the screen and press the "Refresh the Cache".